Top 11 Mysterious Ghost Ships and Haunted Stories of the Maritime World

 Top 10 Amazing Ocean Mysteries and Phenomena – Part 2

-SV Kaz II was found adrift, 88 miles off the coast of Australia, near the Great Barrier Reef, just five days after it set sail from Airlie beach towards Townsville, Queensland, in April 2007.
-As per investigation reports, the 12 m catamaran was sailing with a three-person crew who were not experienced, sailors.
+SV Kaz II was found adrift, 88 miles off the coast of Australia, near the Great Barrier Reef, just five days after it set sail from Airlie Beach towards Townsville, Queensland, in April 2007.
+Per investigation reports, the 12 m catamaran was sailing with a 3-member crew who were not experienced sailors.
 However, what happened to them remains a mystery to this day.

 Their disappearance without a trace has been compared to the crew of Mary Celeste, another ship whose crew went missing under mysterious circumstances.
-Many believe rough weather conditions could be a reason; others blame pirates or even communists for the same.
+Many believe rough weather conditions could be a reason; others blame pirates or communists.

 Strangely, the vessel was found in perfect condition, except for the one sail, which had been shredded to pieces.
 The three men were never discovered.
 According to investigators, they might have drowned while trying to untangle a fishing lure caught in the vessel’s rudder.
 It is also envisaged that a sea monster could have swallowed them.

-It is a legend of the Chilota mythology, where it is described as a ghost ship which comes into being every night near the island of Chiloe.
-It says the vessel carries the spirits of all the people who have drowned at sea.
+The story of this ship is a legend in Chilota mythology.
+Caleuche is called a ghost ship that comes every night near the island of Chiloe, carrying the spirits of all the people who have drowned at sea.

-The Caleuche is strikingly beautiful, bright and gay, always surrounded by party music sounds and laughter.
+The Caleuche is strikingly beautiful and surrounded by party music sounds and laughter.

 Caleuche

-However, it only stays for a few moments and then suddenly disappears or submerges itself under the water.
-Three Chilota’ water spirits’ – the Sirena Chilota, the Pincoya, and the Picoy – who resemble mermaids, summons the spirits of the drowned.
+However, it only stays for a few moments and then suddenly disappears or submerges in water.
+Three Chilota’ water spirits’ – the Sirena Chilota, the Pincoya, and the Picoy – who resemble mermaids, summon the spirits of the drowned.

 In 1906, the SS Valencia sank off the coast of Vancouver, British Columbia, after encountering bad weather near Cape Mendocino and became a subject of mysterious ghost stories.